lepolt/flickr-search/README.md

 # Flickr Search Code Challenge
 This code challenge allows a user to search the Flickr API for images, which will be displayed in a simple `List` on the main screen.
 Tapping on a row will navigate to a detail view for the specific image.
-User can search for multiple tags by separating search terms with a comma.
+Users can search for multiple tags by separating search terms with a comma.

 ## Requirements
 - Xcode 15